conjuncts/conjuncts.github.io/src/content/blog/3-partial.md

 ---
-title: 'Thermo Partial Derivatives Make No Sense'
+title: 'Thermo Partial Derivatives Demystified'
 pubDate: 'Aug 10 2025'
+revDate: 'Aug 11 2025'
 description: "A diatribe against how partial derivatives in thermodynamics are notated, why they can be immensely confusing for outsiders, and how you can decipher them"
 author: conjuncts
 heroImage: '../../assets/3-partial.svg'